The realization space of an unstable coalgebra: Moduli spaces in homotopy theory

-This diagrams shows $n$ composable morphisms between zigzag diagrams in $(\mc{C}, \mc{W})$ of the same shape, the same source and target, and whose components are weak equivalences.
-This defines more explicitly a presentation of a simplicial category and is, for that reason, often more practical than the simplicial localization.
-The following proposition says that the two constructions lead to weakly equivalent simplicially enriched categories, i.e. there is zigzag of functors which induces homotopy equivalences of mapping spaces and equivalences of homotopy categories.
+This diagram shows $n$ composable morphisms between zigzag diagrams in $(\mc{C}, \mc{W})$ of the same shape, the same source and target, and whose components are weak equivalences.
+The horizontal morphisms in each column go in the same direction; if they go to the left, then they are in $\mc{W}$.
+Moreover, the horizontal morphisms in adjacent columns go in different directions and no column contains only identity maps.

+This is a more explicit definition of a simplicial category and is often more practical than the simplicial localization.
+The following proposition says that the two constructions lead to weakly equivalent simplicially enriched categories, i.e., there is zigzag of functors which induces homotopy equivalences of mapping spaces and equivalences of homotopy categories.